Preimplantation Genetic Testing

 Next generation sequencing method

-LLU Center for Fertility uses what is known as the next generation sequencing (NGS) method in PGS and PGD embryo genetic analysis.
+LLU Center for Fertility uses what is known as the next generation sequencing (NGS) method in PGT-A and PGT-M embryo genetic analysis.
 NGS is an advanced DNA sequencing technology that evaluates the order of the four chemical bases that make up a DNA molecule.

 DNA carries the genes, as well as the instructions for how they are assembled, that control growth and development in organisms, including human embryos.
 The NGS method of DNA sequencing is what reveals genetic flaws including chromosomal abnormalities and gene mutations.